btcgear/OpenCart_Bitcoin/README.md

 * *Status*: Enable the Bitcoin payment module here.
 * *Sort Order*: Where you want this module to show up in relation to the other payment modules on the checkout page.

+### New in version 1.3.3

+* Bugfixes, removed "bitcoind" from name of payment method.

 ### New in version 1.3.2